swilgosz/hanamimastery/data/episodes/44-github-integration.md

 Now let's configure the connection.

-## Implementation
+## Github Connection implementation

-To work with GitHub, I'm going to use the [Octokit gem](https://github.com/octokit/octokit.rb), which is the official client to work with [GitHub API](https://docs.github.com/en/rest/git/blobs?apiVersion=2022-11-28#about-git-blobs).
+[🎬 19] To work with GitHub, I'm going to use the [Octokit gem](https://github.com/octokit/octokit.rb), which is the official client to work with [GitHub API](https://docs.github.com/en/rest/git/blobs?apiVersion=2022-11-28#about-git-blobs).

 You may do with it pretty much anything GitHub allows and as you may expect, it's quite a lot!
 Today I won't go through this gem in details, just will use a small piece of its functionality to download my episodes data.